jiaming-sec/appsec-learning-path/roadmap/appsec-roadmap.md

 ## 📌 1.
 OWASP Top 10 (2021)

-The OWASP Top 10 is a list of the most critical security risks in web applications.
-Learn what they are, how they work, and how to prevent them.

-## 📌 1.
-OWASP Top 10 (2021) - Explained

 The OWASP Top 10 is a list of the most common and critical security risks in web applications.
 Each entry represents a category of vulnerability and includes details on risk, impact, and remediation.

 ### A01: Broken Access Control